slyedoc/bevy_sly_compute/README.md

 Plugin aims to provide easy way access data created or modified on the GPU, back in app world.

-> This is a hack, but will work for my needs.
-From this I do think I understand the problem better.
+> This is a hack job, just enough to get it work, but will work for my needs.
 Now repo is mainly me exploring bevy, rust macros and wgpu.

 An ideal solution would most likely be a PR to bevy:

-- No Compute World, stay in render world, worthless without long running compute tasks, and not possable in wgpu currently (find Issue for this) and no texture duplication issues.
+- No Compute World, stay in render world, (worthless without long running compute tasks, and not possable in wgpu currently (find Issue for this)) and no texture duplication issues.
 - Extend AsBindGroup to create staging buffers (similar to this repo)
 - In cleanup, map staging buffers back to render world resource, then send an event or just storing in a resource (resources are retained in render world)
 - _ReverseExtract_ Phase or Events to move data back to app world.